dlimiter/dlimiter.github.io/_recipes/dave-lim-sourdough.md

 Spritz bench top with water.
 Turn out dough and stretch-fold around 6 times.
 Return to bowl, cover leave for 1 hour.

 ##### Pre-shape and bench rest
 Lightly flour bench so dough doesn't stick.
-Turn out dough and fold into a loose boule shape.
+Turn out dough (if making a bigger batch, this is when you separate into loaves by weight) and fold into a loose boule shape.
 Cover and bench rest for a final hour.

 ##### Shape
-Turn out the dough.
-(If making a bigger batch, this is when you separate into loaves by weight.)
-Delicately flatten dough out a bit and do final shaping.
+Delicately flatten dough out the pre-shaped loaves a bit and do final shaping.
 Transfer to proving basket and leave in fridge overnight.

 #### Day 2
 Prepare oven with baking steel and a metal baking tray on the bottom.
 Preheat for about an hour at maximum temperature.